 Since the collapse of the Iron Curtain in 1989 and the opening up of Central and Eastern Europe, Prague has risen as one of the most attractive travel destinations in Europe.
-With an incredibly beautiful medieval core and a vibrant city life, it is no difficult to understand why millions of visitors are lured to the Czech capital each year.
+With an incredibly beautiful medieval core and vibrant city life, it is not difficult to understand why millions of visitors are lured to the Czech capital each year.

 More than thirty years ago, Prague (or Praha in Czech) was known as just a city of the Eastern bloc, a mere satellite of the Soviet Union.
-Despite being rich in architectural and cultural heritage, the city was completely overshadowed by the flashier metropoles to the west.
-But the former capital of the kingdom of Bohemia couldn’t keep its marvel a secret for too long as the veil covered its beauty fell in 1989.
+Despite being rich in architectural and cultural heritage, the city was completely overshadowed by the flashier metropoles to the West.
+But the former capital of the kingdom of Bohemia couldn’t keep its marvel a secret for too long as the veil covering its beauty fell in 1989.

 Over time, it gradually became the icon of the city and a national monument.
 Not surprisingly, people from around the world have come in droves, and the bridge is extremely popular among couples.
 Charles Bridges has sometimes referred to as the Bridge of Love thanks to many padlocks of love on the bridge.

-Packed with stored churches, spired towers and winding narrow alleys, Staré Město (Old Town) easily creates a fairytale urban scene.
+Packed with stored churches, spired towers, and winding narrow alleys, Staré Město (Old Town) easily creates a fairytale urban scene.
 It is among the oldest and by far, the most magnificent district in the Czech Capital, and the main reason why Prague is often referred to as “The City of Hundred Spires”.

-The core of the historical centre is the Old Town Square, which originated as a marketplace in the 10th century and has been the site for many political and cultural events that have shaped the history of Prague.
-Surrounded the Old Town Square are several meticulously preserved buildings, such as the Gothic-inspired Church of Our Lady before Tyn, the House at the Minute in Renaissance style, as well as the city’s most noteworthy monument – the Old Town City Hall.
+The core of the historical center is the Old Town Square, which originated as a marketplace in the 10th century and has been the site for many political and cultural events that have shaped the history of Prague.
+Surrounding the Old Town Square are several meticulously preserved buildings, such as the Gothic-inspired Church of Our Lady before Tyn, the House at the Minute in Renaissance style, as well as the city’s most noteworthy monument – the Old Town City Hall.

 - In order to go to Vyšehrad Fortress, take Tram 17 from the Old Town to Výtoň.
 Then follow the walking path to the top of the hill.
 The Dancing House also lies on this route.